rodprogramdev/100-days-of-code/log.md

 # Day 32: December 7, 2018
 Progress: Was able to find how to arrange the cards in my feature grid section today.
 Thoughts: found the problem with the computation in the Grid system column layout.

+# Day 33: December 8, 2018
+Progress: Included a background picture in my feature section, also read about git branching.
+Thoughts: So many things to learn so little time.